Pablorv004/enterlist-backend/README.md

 ## Features

 - User authentication and authorization (playlist makers, artists, admins)
-- OAuth integration with music platforms (Spotify, YouTube)
+- OAuth integration with music platforms (Spotify and YouTube)
   - One-click registration and login with Spotify and YouTube
   - Automatic account linking with Spotify and YouTube
 - Song submission workflow